Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 - Attendees with their microphone turned on.

 Browse through the list of attendees or open More options at the top of the panel and select Search.
+You can hide the Participants and Presenters lists.

 If you are using keyboard navigation, press Tab from the top of the panel to find "Access list of attendees".
 "Access list of attendees" is not visible unless the focus is on it.
 Press Spacebar to activate it.
 Moderators can now use Tab to move through the controls for each attendee.